zhenkewu/CFRL/JOSS/paper.md

     zs=zs_train, xs=states_train, actions=actions_train, rewards=rewards_train)
 ```

-We remark that in the case where the trajectories to be preprocessed are separate from the trajectories used to train the preprocessor, we should typically set `cross_folds=1`.
+As an aside, we remark that in the case where the trajectories to be preprocessed are separate from the trajectories used to train the preprocessor, we should typically set `cross_folds=1`.
 Then we use `train_preprocessor()` to train the preprocessor and use `preprocess_multiple_steps()` to preprocess the trajectories.

-#### Policy Learning
+#### Counterfactually Fair Policy Learning

-Now we train a policy using the preprocessed data and `FQI` with `sp` as its internal preprocessor.
+Now we train a counterfactually fair policy using the preprocessed data and `FQI` with `sp` as its internal preprocessor.
 Note that the training data `state_tilde` and `rewards_tilde` are already preprocessed.
 Thus, we set `preprocess=False` during training so that the input trajectory will not be preprocessed again by the internal preprocessor (i.e. `sp`).

 ```python
 agent = FQI(num_actions=2, model_type='nn', preprocessor=sp)